maxmind/geoipupdate/README.md

 Please report bugs by filing an issue with our GitHub issue tracker at https://github.com/maxmind/geoipupdate/issues

+# License

+This software is licensed under the GNU General Public License (GPL), version 2 or later.

 # Copyright

 This software is Copyright (c) 2014 by MaxMind, Inc.